|[ About Us ]||[ Contact Us ]||[ News ]||[ SIB ]||[ TFFR ]||[ Search ]||[ Site Map ]||

 Retirement benefits are taxable as ordinary income under both federal and state law.
 Taxable and nontaxable portions of the annuity are calculated according to a formula provided by the Internal Revenue Service.
 Under the IRS Simplified General Rule, only a small fraction of each monthly benefit payment may be nontaxable.
 The balance of the benefit is immediately taxable.
 When you have recovered the previously taxed contributions by way of monthly exclusion, 100% of your benefit becomes taxable.
 You may choose to have federal and North Dakota state income tax withheld from your monthly benefit by filing a W-4P tax form.

-The administrative office will determine your taxable income and transmit the information to you and the Internal Revenue Service annually on a 1099-R tax form.
+The administrative office will determine your taxable income and transmit the information to you and the IRS annually on a 1099-R tax form.

 Personal income tax questions should be directed to your accountant, tax advisor, or Internal Revenue Service Center.